NuclearWartoad/Fuck-Marry-Kill/README.md

 # To-do

-* Fix game screen by switching to Grid
 * Design and implement mobile layout for screens: game, options
 * Find SFW and NSFW images
 * Add NSFW setting